Contents

 To avoid penalties, always report your cryptocurrency transactions accurately and on time.
 Here are steps to stay compliant:

 - File on Time: Submit your self-assessment tax return before the deadline.
-Set reminders so you don’t miss important dates.
+To ensure that you don't overlook any crucial dates, set reminders.

 - Contact HMRC for Guidance: If you’re unsure how to correct your filings or missed reporting, contact HMRC for help.
 They can provide guidance on how to make things right and avoid further penalties.

-- Consult a Crypto Accountant: If you’re unsure about your crypto tax obligations, seek professional advice.
+- Consult a Crypto Accountant: Get expert advice if you're unclear about your crypto tax responsibilities.
 A crypto accountant can help you understand the rules and file accurately.

 What Records You Need to Keep for Crypto Taxes